tyrneh/options-implied-probability/README.md

 - integrate other data vendors (Alpaca, Deribit) for automatic stock and crypto options data fetching

 Algorithmic improvements:
-- implement no-arbitrage checks
+- implement additional no-arbitrage diagnostics for raw SVI stitching
 - fit IV smile using SABR model
 - infer forward price using a band of near-ATM option-pairs, rather than the one nearest pair
 - American-option de-Americanisation module
-- full term-structure surface (`RNDTermSurface`)
 - Research in conversion from risk-neutral to physical probabilities

 The list describes potential features and research directions; it is neither exhaustive nor a prescribed implementation schedule.